Reckless Driving in Virginia Fairfax

 - Suspension of the driver’s license of the offender; and

-In the above two cases, the reckless driving is regarded as a class six felony where if convicted, the jail time sentence may go up to 12 months or a prison sentence for a period up to five years.
+In the above two cases, the reckless vehicle operator is regarded as a class six felony where if convicted, the jail time sentence may go up to 12 months or a prison sentence for a period up to five years.
 In relevance to the fine, it may be as high as $2,500 as indicated above.

 It is highly advisable that drivers immediately seek legal assistance from an attorney at law that specializes in the field of reckless driving.
 This is recommended regardless of the charge pressed against the driver.
 An attorney at law from Virginia may be able to mitigate the consequences that the driver mayor may not face.